SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

 kubectl delete statefulset --namespace ${NAMESPACE} ${RELEASE_NAME}-sumologic-otelcol-metrics
 ```

-Upgrade collection with  Opentelemetry Collector persistence disabled, e.g.
+Upgrade collection with  OpenTelemetry Collector persistence disabled, e.g.

 ```bash
 helm upgrade <RELEASE-NAME> sumologic/sumologic --version=<VERSION> -f <VALUES>
 ```

-**_Notice:_** After the Helm chart upgrade is done, it is needed to remove temporary Opentelemetry Collector StatefulSets
+**_Notice:_** After the Helm chart upgrade is done, it is needed to remove temporary OpenTelemetry Collector StatefulSets
-and remaining `PersistentVolumeClaims` which are no longer used by Opentelemetry Collector StatefulSets.
+and remaining `PersistentVolumeClaims` which are no longer used by OpenTelemetry Collector StatefulSets.

 ```bash
 NAMESPACE=sumologic && \